Dear all, the December 7th newsletter about soil preparation contains an incorrect link. The article about soil preparation can be found

 plant sprayer , just like with the

 trays .
-After germination, I no longer water from above.
-The pots with the initial P have holes at the bottom.
+After germination, I stop watering from above.
+The pots labeled "P" have holes in the bottom.
 This makes it easy to water from below.
 Place your pots in a

-black growing tray and pour 5 to 10 mm of water into the tray, the water is absorbed by the
+black propagator and pour 5 to 10 mm of water into the tray.
+The water will be absorbed by the

-If the cultivation of a certain vegetable requires that your plants remain in
+If growing a particular vegetable requires plants to remain in

 potting soil for longer than 4 to 6 weeks (